 I love coming to Bangkok over and over again.
 This city is so fully packed with surprises and is changing dynamically, I think I can never get tired of it.
 There are thousands of beautiful restaurants and flavors to try, and even more shops with all the exotic things you can imagine.
 Plus, Bangkok seems to have one hotel opening every week, so you don’t need to sleep in one place twice.
 Which you might, considering the number of real five-star hotels in this town.

 Whenever I come to Bangkok, the minimum stay is three to four nights now.
 It’s challenging to do it in less, given the number of things I love to plan and do.
 It usually starts out with a really nice dinner and maybe a foot massage after I fly in.
 A good night’s sleep in a cozy hotel bed and the next day is all about exploring.
 Finding those new shops and exploring a new shopping mall, maybe.
 Trying to find that tailor that made my last business suit so perfectly.
 Having lunch in the mall, and then come back to the hotel late afternoon to catch some sun by the pool.
 Finding the right hot spots for dinner and then a heavy party in the evening.
 Having midnight stir-fried noodles on a street food stall at 3am just before hitting the bed.
 Late morning and sumptuous breakfast buffet next morning to cure the hangover, and then taking the camera for a ride in the city.
 Massage appointment in the afternoon, another excellent dinner and drinks and here’s night number three!

 No wonder this city is one of my favorites worldwide.
 Here’s a (confidential) list of some of my favorites in Bangkok, sometimes a bit “off the beaten track” which makes it even more exciting!

-I’ve added a few places – from simple street-style food stalls to fine dining.
+I’ve added a few places to eat in Bangkok – from simple street-style food stalls to fine dining.
 Best is to try them all.
 You can’t go wrong.